ajdinhusetovic/todo-app/README.md

 # todo-app
-A very simple todo app made with HTML, CSS and Javascript.
+A very simple todo app made with HTML, CSS and Javascript. \
-Not responsive.
+The website is not responsive yet.